-This is another thing hiring managers don’t love, and it gets even worse when an ATS gets involved.
-Avoid trying to liven up your resume with non-standard section titles like, “My career in a nutshell.”
+Hiring managers don’t love non-standard section titles, and it gets even worse when an ATS gets involved.
+Avoid trying to liven up your resume with headings like, “My career in a nutshell.”
 “Work experience” already says everything it needs to, and it’s what the ATS will be scanning for, so don’t make it any harder to find than it needs to be.

 Make sure the ATS — and the real person who’s going to read your resume afterward — understands exactly what you mean (without having to think too hard about it).